 Advice Note: the consent holder has offered condition 15.1 and agrees to be bound by it pursuant to the Augier principle.

-The consent holder must provide a one off payment of $500,000 (when combined with resource consent [dredging consent no.]) for the SPDAG to use for design and implementation of Pou or other structures, for the purpose of recognising the significance of the land on which the Port of Tauranga is located on to the relevant tangata whenua parties.
+The consent holder must provide a one off payment of $500,000 (when combined with resource consent RM26-0055-DC) for the SPDAG to use for design and implementation of Pou or other structures, for the purpose of recognising the significance of the land on which the Port of Tauranga is located on to the relevant tangata whenua parties.

 Advice Note: the consent holder has offered condition 15.2 and agrees to be bound by it pursuant to the Augier principle.

-The consent holder must provide a one off payment of $250,000 (when combined with resource consent [dredging consent no.]) for the SPDAG to use for a longitudinal assessment of health and wellbeing against agreed marae outcomes for Whareroa Marae.
+The consent holder must provide a one off payment of $250,000 (when combined with resource consent RM26-0055-DC) for the SPDAG to use for a longitudinal assessment of health and wellbeing against agreed marae outcomes for Whareroa Marae.

 Advice Note: the consent holder has offered condition 15.3 and agrees to be bound by it pursuant to the Augier principle.

-The consent holder must provide a one off payment of $100,000 (when combined with resource consent [dredging consent no.]) for the SPDAG to fund an independent audit and assessment of discharges against existing consent conditions and discharges into Te Awanui/Tauranga Harbour.
+The consent holder must provide a one off payment of $100,000 (when combined with resource consent RM26-0055-DC) for the SPDAG to fund an independent audit and assessment of discharges against existing consent conditions and discharges into Te Awanui/Tauranga Harbour.

 Advice Note: the consent holder has offered condition 15.4 and agrees to be bound by it pursuant to the Augier principle.

-The consent holder must provide a one off payment of $1,000,000 and, commencing at the first anniversary of the granting of this consent until the expiry of this consent, an annual payment of $[25,000] (when combined with resource consent [dredging consent no.]) to the Whareroa Marae Reservation Trust towards Whareroa Marae Infrastructure projects, adjusted annually for inflation in accordance with the Consumers Price Index, from the time works commence pursuant to this consent until the expiry of this consent.
+The consent holder must provide a one off payment of $1,000,000 and, commencing at the first anniversary of the granting of this consent until the expiry of this consent, an annual payment of $[25,000] (when combined with resource consent RM26-0055-DC) to the Whareroa Marae Reservation Trust towards Whareroa Marae Infrastructure projects, adjusted annually for inflation in accordance with the Consumers Price Index, from the time works commence pursuant to this consent until the expiry of this consent.

 Advice Note: the consent holder currently contributes $50,000 per annum (CPI adjusted) to the Ngā Mātarae Charitable Trust under the conditions of resource consent 65806.
 For the avoidance of doubt, the contributions specified in conditions 15.1 to 15.5 of this consent are additional to the contribution specified in resource consent 65806.